GaiGrassman123/SQL_Project_Data_Job_Analysis/README.md

 Here's a breakdown of the most demanded skills for the top 10 highest paying data analyst jobs in 2023:

 - **SQL** is leading in this list.
-- **Python** follows closely to SQL with a bold count of .
+- **Python** follows closely to SQL, underscoring the importance of understanding Python.
-- **Tableau** is also high sought after.
+- **Tableau** is also high sought after in data analytics.
 Other skills like R, Snowflake, Pandas, and Excel show varying degrees of demand.

 ![Skills needed for top paying jobs](image-2.png)